Fort Lauderdale Florida Temple

-The Fort Lauderdale Florida Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Davie near Fort Lauderdale, Florida.
-It is the 143rd temple of the LDS Church.
+The Fort Lauderdale Florida Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Davie near Fort Lauderdale, Florida.
+It is the church's 143rd temple.
+The intent to build the temple was announced on October 3, 2009, by church president Thomas S. Monson, during general conference.
+The temple is the second in Florida, after the Orlando Florida Temple.

+The temple has a single attached end spire with a statue of the angel Moroni.
+The temple was designed by the firm, Architectural Nexus, located in Salt Lake City, Utah.
+A groundbreaking ceremony, to signify the beginning of construction, was held on June 18, 2011, conducted by Walter F. Gonzalez, of the Presidency of the Seventy.

 History

-The announcement that a temple would be built in south Florida was made by church president Thomas S. Monson on October 3, 2009, during the church's semi-annual general conference.
-The temple was announced concurrently with the Brigham City Utah, Concepción Chile, Fortaleza Brazil and Sapporo Japan temples.
-It is the second temple constructed in Florida and the first in the heavily populated southern part of the state.
+The announcement of a temple in south Florida was made by church president Thomas S. Monson on October 3, 2009, during general conference.
+It was announced concurrently with the Brigham City Utah, Concepción Chile, Fortaleza Brazil and Sapporo Japan temples.
+It is the second temple in Florida and the first in the heavily populated southern part of the state.
 The state's other temple, in Orlando, was completed in 1994.

-Subsequent to the announcement, a local church official indicated that the temple would likely be constructed somewhere in western Broward County rather than within the city of Fort Lauderdale itself.
+Subsequent to the announcement, a local church official indicated that the temple would likely be constructed somewhere in western Broward County, rather than within the city of Fort Lauderdale itself.
 No specific location was disclosed.

-Ground was broken on June 18, 2011.
-A public open house took place from March 29 to April 19, 2014.
-The temple was formally dedicated on May 4, 2014, by Dieter F. Uchtdorf of the church's First Presidency.
+Ground was broken on June 18, 2011, by Walter F. Gonzalez.
+After construction was completed, a public open house was held from March 29 to April 19, 2014.
+The temple was dedicated on May 4, 2014, by Dieter F. Uchtdorf of the church's First Presidency.
 The temple is designed to serve an estimated 25,000 church members in South Florida.

 The temple was given a 2014 South-East Engineering Award for best built building.

-In 2020, the Fort Lauderdale Florida Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Fort Lauderdale Florida Temple was closed for a time in response to the COVID-19 pandemic.